Timoteogithub/Timoteogithub/README.md

 - 👀 I’m interested in programing
 - 🌱 I’m currently learning lua and python
 - 💞️ I’m looking to collaborate on nothing
-- 📫 How to reach me i dont know
+- 📫 How to reach me: allysock on discord

 <!---
 Timoteogithub/Timoteogithub is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.